nanogiants/nanogiants-docs/docs/secrets-and-passwords.md

 ## 1. Introduction

 Ensuring the security of secrets and passwords in a project is of paramount importance to safeguard sensitive information from unauthorized access.
+Our goal is to ensure the integrity of our security-relevant data.
+At the same time, we want to offer a frustration-free way to use this data within our development processes.
 This documentation outlines best practices for managing secrets and passwords in a project environment using 1Password and GitHub.

 ## 2. 1Password Vault for Secrets and Passwords